Gabriella439/slides/nix-derivation/slides.md

 # Directory - compare to `make`

-Each `make` recipe only produces a single file

-This limits `make`'s utility to building internally within a project

-Nix derivations can produce directory trees

-This broadens Nix's utility to specify dependencies between multiple projects
+`make` is more idiomatically used for "intra-project" builds

+Nix is more idiomatically used for "inter-project" builds

-For example, here is a derivation that produces an entire package:
+For example, here is what a more realistic Nix package looks like:

 ```bash
 $ nix build --file '<nixpkgs>' libiconv